Five Questions to Ask A Financial Advisor

 What is your investment philosophy?

 There you go.
 You just asked the Five Questions to a Financial Planner.
 One down.
 If you have an existing advisor, ask them these five questions.
 You can find the list at RetireMentorship.com/5.
-Then find one more professional, preferably an advisor or planner, and ask them the questions.
-Then you will have three sets of answers.
+Then, find one more professional, preferably an advisor or planner, and ask them the questions.
+After that you will have three sets of answers.
 From there, you can decide if your current advisor is still the best for you or if you should explore a change.

 If you have questions about this topic or any other topic, you can send an email to Questions@RetireMentorship.com.
 Or you can call us at 1-855-6-MENTOR (663-6867) and leave a voicemail.
 We will respond to you directly, and if we get the same question repeatedly, we’ll turn it into an episode.

 This article is educational only and is not intended to be investment, legal, or tax advice or recommendations, whether direct or incidental.
 Again, this is not investment advice.
 Consult your financial, tax, and legal professionals for specific advice related to your specific situation.
 Never take investment advice from someone who doesn’t know you and your specific situation.
-All opinions expressed in this article are the opinions of the people expressing them.
-All performance referenced is historical and is no guarantee of future results.
-All indices are unmanaged and may not be invested into directly.
-RetireMentorship is not affiliated with any Registered Investment Advisor, Broker-Dealer, or other Financial Services Company.
+All opinions expressed in this article are those of the people expressing them.
+Any performance referenced is historical and is no guarantee of future results.
+All indices are unmanaged and may not be directly invested in.